garethrowell/timeseries-python/README.md

 # To do:

-1) Create a prototype ("mock-up") that runs on simulated temperature data using where x is the day and y is the weather parameter:
+1) Create a prototype ("mock-up") that runs on simulated temperature data using the linear equation below, where x is the day and y is the simulated weather parameter:

            a*cos(x) + b*sin(x) + random(e) = y

-2) Download low-res daily PRISM data.
+2) Download low-res daily PRISM data for Glacier Bay.